 Afternoon gents, it’s Max from the Young Gentleman’s Guide here!
-If you read my last article, you would know that one of the rules I put on that list is that there’s no shame in loss or failure.
+If you read this article that I put up a while ago, you would know that one of the rules I put on that list is that there’s no shame in loss or failure.
 So for today’s article, I thought I would expand on that.
 Without any further delay, let’s get started!

 To start off, it’s important to know this sobering fact: loss and failure are simply a part of life.
 Sometimes, it’s just not possible for things to always go the way you want them to.
 Whether it’s a sporting event, an audition, a job prospect, or anything of the sort, it’s simply not possible to win a hundred percent of the time.
 But of course, in today’s day and age, where you’ll be rewarded just for showing up, that sting of failure is being seriously downplayed.
 What people today seem to be forgetting is that “The road to victory… is paved with losses.”
 This is what makes losing so important.